 left outer join timeperiods tp on tp.date between employee.effective_date and employee.end_date

-We are joining at the day level here which gives us the most flexibility and accuracy but will absolutely explode the number of records used in calculations into the millions and potentially billions of intersections.
-For us at One Model accuracy is a worthwhile trade-off and the volume of data can be dealt with using clever query construction and of course some heavy compute power.
-We recently moved to a Graphics Processing Unit (GPU) powered database because really why would you have dozens of compute cores when you can have thousands?
+We are joining at the day level here, which gives us the most flexibility and accuracy but will absolutely explode the number of records used in calculations into the millions and potentially billions of intersections.
+For us at One Model, accuracy is a worthwhile trade-off and the volume of data can be dealt with using clever query construction and, of course, some heavy compute power.
+We recently moved to a Graphics Processing Unit (GPU)-powered database because, really, why would you have dozens of compute cores when you can have thousands?
 (And, as a side note, it also allows us to run R and Python directly in the warehouse #realtimedatascience).

-More on this in a future post but for a quick comparison take a look at the Mythbusters demonstration
+More on this in a future post but for a quick comparison, take a look at the Mythbusters demonstration

-We also apply the same approach to the related objects within Workday so that we're building a historical effective dated representation over time.
-Not all objects support this so there are some alternative methods for building history.
+We also apply the same approach to the related objects within Workday so that we're building a historical effective-dated representation over time.
+Not all objects support this, so there are some alternative methods for building history.

-Retroactive changes?
+Retroactive Changes?

 We have built our own integration software specifically for Workday that accomplishes all of the above.
 It follows this sequence:

-We're HR data and people analytics experts and we do this all day long.
-If you would like to take a look please feel free to contact us or book some time to talk directly below.
+We're HR data and People Analytics experts and we do this all day long.
+If you would like to take a look, please feel free to contact us or book some time to talk directly below.

 Learn more about One Model's Workday Integration